markklaassens/spring-boot-sandbox/README.md

 and clears them on each startup of the application.
 Essential records are loaded after startup using the SQL scripts file in `src/main/resources`.
 The `DatabaseInitializer` class executes these scripts once the application is ready.

-By default, the application includes three users: a creator, a user, and an admin.
-The creator has the CREATOR role, the user has the USER role, and the admin has both roles.
+By default, the application includes three users: creator, user, and combi.
+The creator has the CREATOR role, the user has the USER role, and the combi has both roles.
 These roles determine access to the endpoints defined in the ProjectServiceController.

 ## Getting Started